diasutsman/cloud-gallery/style/README.md

 # Style

-It contains common styles used in the Cloud Gallery.
+It contains common styles used in the Lock & Key.